21 minute read

 • I expect, extremely complicated for libraries which use refinement types and must be cross-published to Scala 2 and Scala 3

-There’s good news though! iron is superior to refined in that refined types are subtypes of their base types, e.g. Int :| Positive is a subtype of Int (whereas refined uses wrapper types to represent refined types).
+There’s good news though! iron is superior to refined in that refinement types are subtypes of their base types, e.g. Int :| Positive is a subtype of Int (whereas refined uses wrapper types to represent refinement types).

 In addition, iron comes with integrations for your favourite libraries that you’ve come to love and expect, such as circe, ciris, skunk, doobie, cats, tapir, etc.